khulnasoft/tradescope/docs/developer.md

 ### Tests

 New code should be covered by basic unittests.
 Depending on the complexity of the feature, Reviewers may request more in-depth unittests.
-If necessary, the Tradescope team can assist and give guidance with writing good tests (however please don't expect anyone to write the tests for you).
+If necessary, the Freqtrade team can assist and give guidance with writing good tests (however please don't expect anyone to write the tests for you).

 #### How to run tests